fanyulan/fanyulan.github.io/index.md

 I am a graduate student in School of Physics and Technology, Wuhan University, supervised by Prof. Liang-Sun.
 Previously, I graduated from College of Automation and Electronic Engineering in QingDao University of Science and Technology.

 I am interested in precise measurement of charm physics and new physics.
+Recently, I would like to work on biologiy, especially in plant.
 ***

 ### Activity and Project